June 9, 2026

 Alternative funding options while building credit

-Some businesses need access to capital before their credit profile is fully established.
+You may need access to capital before your credit profile is fully established.
 Alternative funding options can help bridge short-term gaps, but they often come with higher costs and trade-offs.
-These options are best used selectively while you continue building long-term business credit.
+Use these selectively while you continue building long-term business credit.

-Invoice factoring and asset-based lending allow businesses to access cash based on outstanding receivables or owned assets rather than credit scores.
+Invoice factoring and asset-based lending let you access cash based on outstanding receivables or owned assets rather than credit scores.
 These options can support cash flow during growth periods, but fees reduce margins and can add complexity to operations.

-Revenue-based financing ties repayment to a percentage of future revenue, which can work for businesses with predictable sales but limited credit history.
+Revenue-based financing ties repayment to a percentage of future revenue, which can work if you have predictable sales but limited credit history.
 While approval is often faster than traditional loans, total repayment costs are usually higher.
+Consider this route when you have steady monthly revenue and need capital sooner than traditional lending timelines allow.

 Build your business credit with Ramp